Hawking Radiation meets the Double Copy: Introduction

 \subsubsection{Note added}

-In the final stages of this project we learned about the parallel research in reference \cite{Ilderton:2025} which contains some overlap with our work and is to appear in a forthcoming article.
+In the final stages of this project we learned about parallel research in references \cite{Ilderton:2025,Carrasco:2025bgu} which contain some overlap with our work and are to appear in forthcoming articles.
 We thank the authors for cooperating with us in the submission of our work and for sharing advance copies of their drafts.
 We have also checked that our results are compatible by comparing our eikonal with the wavefunctions computed in \cite{Ilderton:2025}.